hiker/PSyclone/doc/getting_going.rst

 Run
 ---

 The generator.py script can be used to generate the required PSy code as well as the modified algorithm code.
 ::
+    > cd <PSYCLONEHOME>/src
     > python ./generator.py
-    usage: generator.py [-h] [-oalg OALG] [-opsy OPSY] filename generator.py: error: too few arguments
+    usage: generator.py [-h] [-oalg OALG] [-opsy OPSY]  [-api API] filename generator.py: error: too few arguments

-A working example is provided in the example directory.
-To create the PSy code and modify the algorithm code using the script do the following
+Examples are provided in the example directory.
+There are 3 subdirectories in the examples directory corresponding to different API's that are supported by PSyclone.
+In this case we are going to use one of the dynamo examples
 ::
-    > cd example
+    > cd <PSYCLONEHOME>/example/dynamo/eg1
-    > python ../generator.py -oalg integrate_one_alg.F90 -opsy integrate_one_psy.F90 integrate_one.F90
+    > python ../../../src/generator.py -oalg dynamo_alg.f90 -opsy dynamo_psy.f90 dynamo.F90

+You should see two new files created called dynamo_alg.f90 and dynamo_psy.f90

-To generate, build and run the example use the Makefile
+You can also run the runme.py example to see the interactive API in action
 ::
-    > cd example
+    > cd <PSYCLONEHOME>/example/dynamo/eg1
-    > make
-    > ./integrate_one_generated
+    > python runme.py
-    1.0000000000000000